wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/7-azure-analysis-services.md

 TradeWind Traders uses Azure Analysis Services to store financial projection data.
 You've been asked to compare this with actual sales data in a different database.
-Getting data from Analysis Services cubes is very similar to getting data from a SQL Server.
+Getting data from Analysis Services cubes is similar to getting data from a SQL Server.
 For instance:

 1. You authenticate to the server.